-I’m looking for a Ph.D. student to join me at KU in Fall 2017!
-Please read the note on graduate studies below before contacting me if you’re interested.
+I am recruiting 1-2 new M.S. or Ph.D. students to join me at KU in Fall 2018!
+I am part of a new EPSCOR project focused on understanding the microbiomes of linked plant, soil and aquatic ecosystems.
+If you’re interested in the intersection of microbial ecology, biogeochemistry and ecosystem ecology, please contact me!
+Before doing so, please read the note on graduate studies below.
 The student would apply through the Ecology & Evolutionary Biology Department at KU, and would be housed at the Kansas Biological Survey (where my lab is).
 Lawrence is the epitome of a vibrant, eclectic college town – a great place to live and study!
-More details regarding applying for Fall 2017 are here.

 Note to Perspective Students (Updated July 2016)